Eric-Dutan/ML_Project/README.md

 # Speech Command Recognition with CNNs

-This website presents our ECE465 Machine Learning project on speech command recognition using convolutional neural networks.
+This repo presents our ECE465 Machine Learning project on speech command recognition using convolutional neural networks.

 ## Project Overview